 Striped Summer Dress

 My first costume is a striped summer dress layered over a white circle skirt and a white button-down blouse.
 The skirt came with blue sequin trim on the edge that you will just have to ignore for a moment.
-The blouse had a large collar (yea!) and wide sleeve cuffs (double yea!)
-For the belt I used a white satin skinny scarf and wrapped it several times to create a wide waistband popular between 1915-1919.
+The blouse had a large collar (yeah!) and wide sleeve cuffs (double yeah!).
+For the belt, I used a white satin skinny scarf and wrapped it several times to create a wide waistband popular between 1915-1919.
 I then added a round brim straw hat and shoes that would be either white lace-up boots or slip-on pumps.

-I referenced these two images from 1915 and 1919 to give me a general direction as to how to tie the belt or what kind of blouse to layer the dress over.
-If only the dress was long enough it would have been even more perfect.
+I referenced these two images from 1915 and 1919 to give me a general direction as to how to tie the belt and what kind of blouse to layer the dress over.
+If only the dress was long enough, it would have been even more perfect.
 As is, it has a summertime beach-going feel.

 Seaside Sailor Dress

 The next costume is my favorite of the bunch.
-You have no idea how excited I was to find a blue striped 1980s blouse-jacket with huge shoulder pads and gawdy brass buttons.
-I knew immediatly it was excatly what I needed to make a seaside sailor outfit inspired by these outfits from 1915-1916:
+You have no idea how excited I was to find a blue striped 1980s blouse-jacket with huge shoulder pads and gaudy brass buttons.
+I knew immediately it was exactly what I needed to make a seaside sailor outfit inspired by these outfits from 1915-1916:

-I removed the huge shoulder pads and replaced the brass buttons with white buttons and added a sash tied two different ways worn over the white skirt from above.
-In this case, the blue sequin trim doesn’t look out of place although I will probably remove it later.
+I removed the huge shoulder pads, replaced the brass buttons with white buttons, and added a sash tied two different ways worn over the white skirt from above.
+In this case, the blue sequin trim doesn’t look out of place, although I will probably remove it later.
 A proper tea-length petticoat provides the A-line fluff needed for this time period.
 I paired these outfits with a white straw roll brim round hat and a boater hat.
-For shoes, I would choose white dress pumps or two-tone oxfords for a sportier take.
+For shoes, I would choose white dress pumps or two-tone Oxfords for a sportier take.